neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Settings-Api.md

 # The get action
-Get the value of one or more settings.
+The get action retrieves the value of one or more settings.
 This action accepts an array of strings where each value is the name of one setting.

 #### Arguments